Rupert Lonsdale: Prisoner of war

 Early on 5 May 1940, Lonsdale swam to a seaplane and gave himself up.
 Later it was known that Horton had sent two signals in response to his surfacing signal relaying his intention to make for Sweden: "Understood and agreed with.
 Best of luck.
 Well done", followed by "Safety of personnel should be your first consideration after destruction of Asdics".
 These were not received because the ciphers had been destroyed.
 He was mentioned in despatches four days later for his previous patrol work.

 During his five years of imprisonment, Lonsdale found comfort in his Christian faith.
 He maintained contact with the village of Seal who had adopted the crew.
 Once he wrote "Within the last few days I have had a talk with each one of my crew who are in this camp.
 Despite a hard winter, enforced idleness, and the unnatural life led by any prisoner they all look fit; I cannot emphasis this too much; they really do look well, which is great credit to them and I would be grateful if you could let their next of kin know as you kindly did before."
 He worked to maintain morale and used his limited ration of mail on behalf of his crew members.

 After the war, Lonsdale was mentioned in despatches in June 1945 for his services as a prisoner of war, promoted to commander and placed on the retired list at his own request.
 His last command was the new Algerine-class minesweeper Pyrrhus, which he brought up from Glanton before joining an operational flotilla at Portsmouth in January 1946.
 Lonsdale was tried by court martial at Portsmouth, on 10 April 1946, for the loss of Seal.
 He was acquitted with an honourable discharge.

 Kenya

 Lonsdale went to Ridley Hall in Cambridge in 1946 to prepare for his ordination and became a priest in 1949.
 His first curacy was with a mission church at Rowner, near HMS Dolphin, the submarine base at Gosport, followed by becoming vicar of Morden-with-Almer in Dorset in 1951.
 In 1953 he started a five-year tour in the White Highlands of Kenya as a district chaplain.
-He volunteered for this mission because he thought that his five years as a prisoner of war should help him to befriend the Mau Mau rebels, and at one point he offered to live in the bush as a hostage, to demonstrate Britain's benevolent intentions.
+He volunteered for this mission because he thought that his five years as a prisoner of war should help him to befriend the rebels of the Mau Mau Rebellion, and at one point he offered to live in the bush as a hostage, to demonstrate Britain's benevolent intentions.